maiesey/maiesey.github.io/_posts/2020-04-19-regarding-future.markdown

 The thought of me not having to worry where I'll be 10 years in the future is so relieving.
 I can just follow my passion and let the future decide who I'm going to be.
 But this doesn't mean that I don't have to have dreams or goals.
 Somebody once told me to "always start with the end in mind".
 Always have goals on what you want to be in the end, a game designer?
 A software engineer?
 An astronaut?
 Whoever.

 But never, I mean **never**, worried about where you *have* to be next year in order to reach your goal.
 Just keep focusing on what you *need to do* to get there.
-Instead of saying, "I'm going to intern at Google next summer", say something like, "in order for me to get an internship at Google, I need to do...".
+Instead of saying, "I'm going to intern at Google next summer", say something like, "I want to become a good software engineer, I realized that getting an internship at Google will be useful".

-Throw away the timeframe altogether.
+Throw away the concept of time framing altogether.
 If you don't get the internship next summer, it's fine, because you've never set that as a goal anyway.
 But if you think you've done everything in order to get a Google internship but you still didn't get it for three years in a row, that means you haven't done everything.

 Now that we've got that out of the way, let's talk about the future, of what I think I want to be.
 I'm still searching, so be gentle, bro.